wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-ps-create-preconfigure-linux-vms.md

 	$availset="<set name>"
 	$vm1=New-AzureVMConfig -Name $vmname -InstanceSize $vmsize -ImageName $image -AvailabilitySetName $availset

-For the InstanceSize values for D-, DS-, or G-series virtual machines, see [Virtual Machine and Cloud Service Sizes for <!-- deleted by customization Azure](https://msdn.microsoft.com/zh-cn/library/azure/dn197896.aspx) --><!-- keep by customization: begin --> Azure](https://msdn.microsoft.com/zh-CN/library/azure/dn197896.aspx) <!-- keep by customization: end -->.
+For the InstanceSize values for D-, DS-, or G-series virtual machines, see [Virtual Machine and Cloud Service Sizes for Azure](https://msdn.microsoft.com/zh-cn/library/azure/dn197896.aspx).

 Use the following commands to specify the initial Linux user name and password (required).
 Choose a strong password.
 To check its strength, see [Password Checker: Using Strong Passwords](https://www.microsoft.com/security/pc-security/password-checker.aspx).